PrabhjotKaurGosal/CV/README.md

 ## Latest News
 * My [YouTube channel](https://www.youtube.com/@prabhjotgosal2489) on Audio Machine Learning and Speech Processing hit 1000 subscribers
-* Became a IEEE Senior Memeber
-* 07/26/23 - Invited to judge a senior year design project
-  * ECE department, University of Michigan - Dearborn
-* 07/26/23 - Invited to give a talk on AI at IEEE
-* 07/26/23 - Invited to a podcast to discuss AI

 ## Other links
 * [LinkedIn](https://www.linkedin.com/in/pkaur1/)